awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + **diskio** – Optional\.
 Specifies that diskio metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as two fields:
   + **resources** – Optional\.
 If you specify an array of devices, CloudWatch collects metrics from only those devices\.
 Otherwise, metrics for all devices are collected\.
 You can also specify \* as the value to collect metrics from all devices\.
   + **measurement** – Specifies the array of diskio metrics to be collected\.
 Possible values are `reads`, `writes`, `read_bytes`, `write_bytes`, `read_time`, `write_time`, `io_time`, and `iops_in_progress`\.
 This field is required if you include `diskio`\.

-    To see the default units for each `diskio` metric, see [Amazon EC2 Metrics and Dimensions](ec2-metricscollected.md)\.

     Within the entry for each individual metric, you may optionally specify one or both of the following:
     + **rename** – Specifies a different name for this metric\.